gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For output properties annotated with [`@OutputFiles`](javadoc/org/gradle/api/tasks/OutputFiles.html) or [`@OutputDirectories`](javadoc/org/gradle/api/tasks/OutputDirectories.html) that evaluate to an `Iterable`, the order of the declared files is now important.
 In other words, if the property changes from `[file1, file2]` to `[file2, file1]` the task will not be up-to-date.
 Prefer annotating individual properties with [`@OutputFile`](javadoc/org/gradle/api/tasks/OutputFile.html) and [`@OutputDirectory`](javadoc/org/gradle/api/tasks/OutputDirectory.html) if you can, or return a `Map` annotated with [`@OutputFiles`](javadoc/org/gradle/api/tasks/OutputFiles.html) or [`@OutputDirectories`](javadoc/org/gradle/api/tasks/OutputDirectories.html).

+### Avoid checking other repositories when dependency resolution in one repository fails

+Previous versions of Gradle would fall through to the next repository if resolution in one repository failed.
+This behaviour might cause potentially nondeterministic resolution result.
+Now Gradle will explicitly rethrow exceptions which occur in dependency resolution instead of quietly continue to the next repository.

 ## External contributions